Reviews10 min read

 • Email hosting not included — you'll need a separate service like Google Workspace, Mailgun, or Zoho every single time

-• Support quality is inconsistent — live chat is available 24/7 but response depth varies significantly; complex issues often get escalated and things slow down considerably
+• Support quality varies — live chat is available 24/7 but response depth fluctuates; complex issues often get escalated and things slow down considerably

-• Costs compound quickly — once you add backups, CDN, and a bigger server, you're spending real money
+• Costs stack up quickly — add backups, CDN, and a bigger server, and you're spending real money

-• Not ideal for complete beginners — the dashboard is clean, but there's still a learning curve compared to cPanel-based hosts
+• Not ideal for complete beginners — the dashboard is clean, but you'll still run into server sizing, PHP configuration, and DNS management concepts

 • Bandwidth overages — hitting your limit generates unexpected charges if you're not actively monitoring usage